 Socially, apes continued to evolve in the direction of having larger social groups but fewer children with longer lifespans.
 The great apes developed larger brains with spindle neurons, unique brain cells associated with social intelligence and self-awareness.
 An enlarged cerebellum enabled greater motor abilities.

-The Miocene Epoch, 23 to 5 million years ago, was a veritable age of apes, with tens of species enjoying incredible success across Africa, Asia, and Europe.
+The Neogene Period, 23 to 3 million years ago, was a veritable age of apes, with tens of species enjoying incredible success across Africa, Asia, and Europe.
 Their habitat shrank significantly when the Earth experienced a permanent trend of drying and cooling.
 Forests receded to the equatorial regions, and apes left Europe to follow the forests.
 Only five small genera of apes remain today.
 Four of them continue to dwell in rain forests of Africa and Asia.
 They are highly specialized for that ecosystem, and have accordingly limited habitats.

 The fifth ape, hominins, tried a different strategy.
 They forged into the cooler, drier habitats of eastern and southern Africa.
 Hominins diverged from a common ancestor with chimpanzees at some controversially-dated point of time on the order of ten million years ago.
 For unknown reasons, they had already started to develop unique traits such as erect bipedalism and reduced canines.
 Those physical features proved to be advantageous in woodlands and savannas.
 Hominins found a valuable new source of nutrition in roots.
 They also ate seeds, nuts, and probably even some meat.